DimitriDaSilva/portfolio-website/README.md

-This is my own personal website built with [Next.js](https://nextjs.org/).
+This is my own personal website built with React.